AIR at Nebraska: K-8 Computer Science

 TEAC 851L class time

-A cohort of teachers will be recruited each year to take summer courses (2019-2023).
+A cohort of teachers were recruited each year to take summer courses (2019-2023).
 The fifth cohort will be held online, starting in summer 2023 with academic-year follow-up in 2023-2024.

 • Tuition and fees for two graduate courses on Zoom (except for the $50 graduate application fee) in Summer 2023: Introduction to Computer Science I for Teachers (CSCE 805T, June 12-16 and 19-23 in the mornings) and CS Pedagogy (TEAC 851L, June 12-16 and 19-23 in the afternoons); optional: tuition and fees for one graduate course the following summer